bbuchalter/ios-gym/HOOKS.md

 ### If Checks Fail:
 **DO NOT bypass with `--no-verify`!** Instead:
+1. If grammar files are out of sync: Run `npm run build:grammar`
-1. Run `npm test` to see detailed test failures
+2. Run `npm test` to see detailed test failures
-2. Run `npm run build` to see build errors
+3. Run `npm run build` to see build errors
-3. Fix the issues
+4. Fix the issues
-4. Commit again normally
+5. Commit again normally

 See `.claude.md` for full git commit policy.